ranedk/tuts/nim/nimtuts/04-oops.md

     r2tyrePrice:r2 Budget tyre: $100
 ```

 You can use `method` and never use `proc`.
 There is although a little bit of overhead in terms of using `method`.
-But for most applications, you can ignore them.
+In general, use both `proc` and `method` based on your requirements of dispatch.

 > Note: Dynamic dispatch using `method` only works with `ref` object